Nerajno/Trapper_Keeper-v1/README.md

 ### Bugs\Todos
-- [x] Add user's actual name to home/index page.
+- [x] Add user's actual name to home/index page as a greeting.
 - [x] Format the navbar for a better look....
 Remove Search item.
 - [x] Add thing to rails app to keep it awake on Heroku.
 - [x] Get it reviewed by others.